anapaulabtanaka/fracmps/README.md

 # fracmps
-This is a repository contains data and results from fracture simulaton using mps.
+This repository is part of my PhD and contains data and results from fracture simulaton using Multiple-Point Statistics.